UPPMAX/R-matlab-julia-HPC/docs/matlab/matlab-addons.md

     - You can view Add-Ons and toolboxes with the Add-on manager
     - It is all more or less graphical
     - Use Add-Ons explorer to find and install add-ons/toolboxes.
-    - Add-ons install to local folder, and folder is added to Path, so it should be found no matter you are in the file tree.
+    - Add-ons installed by you can be found in ``~/MATLAB\ Add-Ons/``, and folder is automatically added to the MATLE PATH, so it should be found no matter which working directory you are working in..